The deeper one sojourns into the sere and yellow the more introspective they become.

 Patrick’s fear spiked, tickling the back of his mind.
 He ignored it and moved further and further away from the corpse.
 He assumed the Lightbender thought he was being corrupted by his other companion, but he disagreed.
 He had always been this way.
 Power had long held a special place in his heart.

 Now, what?
 The Lightbender sounded resentful.

 “The same as before,” Erik answered.
 “Hjörtur, then home.
 If you’re right about the amount of time I spent in that place, then the Grand Assessment is only in a few weeks.
-I mean to be named Prince of the Blood.”
+I need to leave for Vetur today if I mean to make it back there in time.”
 The intake of breath he expected following that statement never came.

 Well, I hope you don’t get lost and ruin all your plans, Patrick said wryly.

 Erik glanced at the scattered trees that grew out in front of him, taking special note of the twisted branches clawing at the sky.
 “I’ve spent four lifetimes hunting this area,” he said.
 “I could find my way home with both eyes closed.”

 What do you mean?
 Patrick inquired.

 Almost stumbling, Erik came to an abrupt stop.
 “Do the names Jumper, Silent, Whisper, and Morning Mist mean anything to you?”

 Patrick sighed.
 No. . . .
 Are you okay?